 Why Packaging COGS Matters More in 2026

-Michigan's combined 40% tax burden.
+Michigan's new 24% wholesale tax.
 Colorado's ongoing price compression.
 Ohio's new market still finding equilibrium.
 In every major cannabis market, margins are tighter than they were two years ago.
 When margin pressure increases, operators who know their per-unit costs survive.
 Those who don't, close.

 Packaging is one of the largest controllable cost lines in cannabis operations — typically 3–8% of the retail price.
 The difference between 3% and 8% is the difference between a healthy SKU and one that loses money after tax.